swentel/indieweb/README.md

 WebSub (previously known as PubSubHubbub or PuSH, and briefly PubSub) is a notification-based protocol for web publishing and subscribing to streams and legacy feed files in real time.
-This module allows you to publish your content to a hub and also receive notifications from a hub for Microsub feeds.
-The default hub is switchboard.p3k.io which works perfect with the implementation in this module. https://pubsubhubbub.appspot.com/ and https://superfeedr.com/ work fine as well.
+This module allows you to publish your content to a hub and also receive notifications from a hub for Microsub feeds so that polling isn't necessary.
+The default hub for publishing is https://switchboard.p3k.io. https://pubsubhubbub.appspot.com/ and https://superfeedr.com/ work as well for getting subscription and notifications.

 When you toggle to publish, an entry is created in the queue which you can either handle with drush or by cron.
 This will send a request to the configured hub.
 An overview of published content is at admin/content/websub.

 The drush command is 'indieweb-websub-publish'
+Don't forget to add the -l param with your domain as well.

 More configuration is at configuration at admin/config/services/indieweb/websub.

-If you have Microsub enabled, you can also tell configure feeds to check whether they have a hub and subscribe so that polling isn't necessary.

 ## Post contexts